awsdocs/service-quotas-user-guide/doc_source/identity-access-management.md

 AWS uses security credentials to identify you and to grant you access to your AWS resources\.
 You can use features of AWS Identity and Access Management \(IAM\) to allow other users, services, and applications to use your AWS resources fully or in a limited way\.
 You can do this without sharing your security credentials\.

-By default, IAM users don't have permission to create, view, or modify AWS resources\.
-To allow an IAM user to access resources such as a load balancer, and to perform tasks, you:
+By default, principals, such as IAM roles or users, don't have permission to create, view, or modify AWS resources\.
+To allow a principal to access resources such as a load balancer, and to perform tasks, perform the following steps:

-1. Create an IAM policy that grants the IAM user permission to use the specific resources and API actions they need\.
+1. Create an IAM policy that grants the principal permission to use the specific resources and API actions they need\.

-1. Attach the policy to the IAM user or the group that the IAM user belongs to\.
+1. Attach the policy to the IAM principal or the group that the principal belongs to\.

 When you attach a policy to a user or group of users, it allows or denies the users permission to perform the specified tasks on the specified resources\.

-For example, you can use IAM to create users and groups under your AWS account\.
-An IAM user can be a person, a system, or an application\.
-Then you grant permissions to the users and groups to perform specific actions on the specified resources using an IAM policy\.
+For example, you can use IAM to create roles or users as the principals in your AWS account\.
+A principal can represent a person, a system, or an application\.
+Then you grant permissions to the principals to perform specific actions on the specified resources using an IAM policy\.

 ## Grant permissions using IAM policies<a name="iam-policies"></a>

-When you attach a policy to a user or group of users, it allows or denies the users permission to perform the specified tasks on the specified resources\.
+When you attach a policy to a principal or a group of principals, it allows or denies those principals permission to perform the specified tasks on the specified resources\.

 An IAM policy is a JSON document that consists of one or more statements\.
 Each statement is structured as shown in the following example\.